cebuking0/LifecycleAwareRssReader/README.md

 # Implementation

+Rss feed reading is proxied thru [rss2json] service, which converts feed to json on the fly.

 Http requests are queued and processed using [Volley].

-Rss feed reading is proxied thru [rss2json] service, which converts feed to json on the fly.

 Feed url is read from preferences.
 When no feed is defined [Default feed] is used.

+Storing and changing settings is implemented using PreferefencesFragment as defined in [use preferences]

+[Gson] is used to marshall returned JSON to Plain Java Pojos.

 Browsing items is implemented using RecyclerView as defined in [use recycler-view]

-Storing and changing settings is implemented using PreferefencesFragment as defined in [use preferences]

 Lifecycle is controlled using [ViewModel] and [LiveData], which make programming model pretty simple.

-[Room] is used as ORM, it is pretty powerful, but usage is here really limited.
+[Room] is used for object-relational-mapping.
 [Room testing] explains how to test database operations.

+# Usage of room

 Read [Room tutorial] and work thru [Room codelab] and [Android lifecycles codelab] for more details.
 When you have got this far you might be interested to read [LiveData patterns and antipatterns] and play with [Android arhitecture blueprints].
 And don't miss [Android architecture guide].